adityabhatt205/LogLens/SECURITY.md

 # Security Policy

-LogSense is a local-first log analysis tool.
+LogLens is a local-first log analysis tool.
 By default no log data leaves the machine it runs on, and personally identifiable information is redacted directly after parsing.

 ## Supported versions

-LogSense is in early development (`0.1.x`, alpha).
+LogLens is in early development (`0.1.x`, alpha).
 Security fixes are applied to the latest state of `master`.

 | Version | Supported |